 In the UK, AMR has been placed on the Government’s national risk register alongside terrorism and pandemic ‘flu.
 As part of a ‘One Health’ strategy for tackling AMR in people, animals and the environment, the medical and veterinary professions have been tasked with reducing unnecessary and inappropriate prescriptions of antibiotics.

-To help deliver this mission, the www.farmantibiotics.org website has been set up by RUMA, the independent agricultural and food industry alliance which has been promoting responsible use of medicines in farm animals since 1997.
-It aims to communicate facts and the work of the scientific, agricultural and food production communities, inspire change in farmers and among farming communities, and help inform interested members of the public.
+To help deliver this mission within UK farming and agriculture, the www.farmantibiotics.org website has been set up by RUMA.
+Founded in 1997, RUMA is the independent agricultural and food industry alliance which promotes responsible use of medicines in farm animals.
+It aims to communicate facts about antibiotics and UK farming.
+This includes the work of the scientific, agricultural and food production communities in reducing, refining and replacing antibiotics in farming in the UK.
+It aims to inspire change in farmers and vets and among various communities within agriculture, and help inform interested members of the public.

 Antibiotic resistance has the potential to affect anyone and apportioning blame achieves little in terms of progress.
-In order to save our antibiotics, it is time to work together and take action.
+In order to save our antibiotics, it is time to work together.
+We all need to take action in promoting responsible use of antibiotics in UK farming, as well as across human medicine.